jpsca/jx/docs/content/attrs.md

 description: Handling extra HTML attributes
 ---

 The `attrs` object is one of Jx's most useful features.
-It collects any HTML attributes you pass to a component that aren't declared in its `{#def}` statement, letting you create flexible, reusable components.
+It collects any HTML attributes you pass to a component that aren't declared in its `{#def}` statement.

 ## The Problem Attrs Solves